ivoa/dm-usecases/usecases/standard_properties/mango_based_proposal/README.md

 - Some class names can differ from the last MANGO proposal
 - It is to be noted that the semantic fields are not properly set

 The demo client (`ModelInstanceInVot/python_workflow/python/client/demo/4xmm_detections.py`) can generate one JSON serialization for each data row.
-These MANGO instance can be processed as dictionaries by any language.
+These MANGO instances can be processed as dictionaries by any language.